 It is also now widespread for online brokers to offer stock trading apps allowing you to invest in stocks from your smartphone.

 Opening a stockbroker account is a quick process that takes no more than 5 minutes.
-The stockbroker you choose will require a few details from you, such as proof of identification and your details.
+The stockbroker you choose will require a few details from you, such as proof of identification, address, and income levels.

-You will then have to fund your account and from then, buying the stock of your choice is straightforward.
+You will then have to fund your account and from then on, buying the stock of your choice is straightforward.
 If you are interested in stocks with a high upside potential even with small investment amounts, you should consider trading penny stocks as well.

 We have illustrated below a quick step-by-step to buying stocks through one of our recommended stockbrokers, Ally Invest.